Jessime/Jessime.github.io/_posts/2021-02-08-marketing-retro.md

 The recruiter called me and we talked briefly.
 They said that I interviewed extremely well, but that they decided to go with another candidate.
 That's fair, I suppose.
-They were looking for someone with a few years of technical experience I didn't have.
+They were looking for someone with a few years of experience working with a specific technology I had never used.
 But... they knew that from my resume.

 And from my first interview.